 Diarrhea, constipation, or frequent urination

-These symptoms are not specific to ovarian cancer; they may be signs of other problems.
-A woman with these symptoms should see her doctor.
+These symptoms are not specific to ovarian cancer.
+They may be signs of other more common problems.
+A woman with these symptoms should see her healthcare provider.

-A: There are several ways to find out why a woman is having symptoms like those of ovarian cancer.
-The doctor will ask about her medical and family history and perform a physical exam, which includes a pelvic exam.
-The doctor feels the vagina, rectum, and lower abdomen for any masses or lumps.
-If a mass is found, the history and physical examination alone cannot tell if it is ovarian cancer.
-Therefore, if a woman's pelvic exam is abnormal, she will need more tests such as:
+There are many ways to find out why a woman is having symptoms like those of ovarian cancer.
+The healthcare provider will ask about her medical and family history.
+He or she will also do a physical exam.
+This includes a pelvic exam.
+The healthcare provider feels the vagina, rectum, and lower abdomen for any masses or lumps.
+If he or she finds a mass or if a woman's pelvic exam is abnormal, she’ll need more tests.
+These can include:

 Blood tests to check certain protein levels

-If any of these tests show signs of cancer, it's likely the doctor will do a surgical biopsy to remove suspicious areas and check for cancer.
+If any of these tests show signs of cancer, it's likely the healthcare provider will do a biopsy.
+He or she will remove suspicious areas and check them for cancer cells.

-A: The treatments for ovarian cancer depend on the type of cancer and its stage.
+The treatments for ovarian cancer depend on the type of cancer and its stage.
 Surgery is used to treat all stages of ovarian cancer.
-In early stages of ovarian cancer, before it has spread far, surgery may be the only treatment.
-The doctor may take out all the reproductive organs or in some cases just the ovary.
-For later stages, when the cancer has spread, doctors use both chemotherapy and surgery.
-Today, doctors use radiation therapy less often.
-When they do, it's mostly to control symptoms.
+In early stages of ovarian cancer, before it’s spread at all, surgery may be the only treatment.
+Your healthcare provider may take out all the reproductive organs or, in some cases, just the ovary.
+For later stages, when the cancer has spread, healthcare providers use both chemotherapy (chemo) and surgery.
+Radiation is rarely used to treat this cancer.